ysehgal147/netflix-clone/README.md

 * Firebase

 ## Setup
-Download or Clone the Code Files, and Run using 'yarn start' Do not forget to add API Key in 'request.js' file
+Download or Clone the Code Files, and Run using 'yarn start'<br>
+Do not forget to add API Key in 'request.js' file

 ## Features